Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Preliminaries

-Note that in the literature, sometimes $\reg_R M$ is referred to as the $\Ext$-regularity and the Castelnuovo-Mumford regularity is defined as another invariant; see for example \cite{Jor1}, \cite{Jor2}.
-However, we will not deal with that different notion in this paper.
+In the literature, sometimes $\reg_R M$ is referred to as the $\Ext$-regularity; see for example \cite{Jor1}, \cite{Jor2}.
+We would like to emphasize that the notion of ``Castelnuovo-Mumford regularity'' defined in the above two papers is the {\em absolute} one, when the base ring is a commutative graded algebra (see Remark \ref{rem_compare}(ii)).
+However, most of the time in this paper, we will only deal with {\em relative} regularity, which generally only coincides with the absolute regularity for regular base rings.

-The following simple lemma will be used several times in the sequel. \begin{lem} Let $R$ be a standard graded $k$-algebra. \begin{enumerate} \item If $0\to M' \to M \to M'' \to 0$ be a short exact sequence of graded $R$-modules, then there are inequalities
+The following simple lemma will be used several times in the sequel. \begin{lem} Let $R$ be a standard graded $k$-algebra. \begin{enumerate}[\quad \rm(i)] \item If $0\to M' \to M \to M'' \to 0$ is an exact sequence of finitely generated graded $R$-modules, then there are inequalities